 Daily updates; you might want to bookmark this page and check back periodically to see what’s new.
-Lincoln Center Out of Doors this year is incredible; Central Park Summerstage mostly a waste of time; Coney Island Concerts and several other summer outdoor series not announced yet.
+Brand new calendar for June and July coming this week.
 There’s a comprehensive list of places where these shows are happening at NY Music Daily’s sister blog Lucid Culture.

 Showtimes listed here are set times, not the time doors open – if a listing says something like “9ish,” that means it’ll probably start later than advertised.
 Always best to check with the venue for the latest information on set times and door charges, since that information is often posted here weeks in advance.
 Weekly events first followed by the daily calendar.